 Paula Scher : Designer as Educator

-Welcome to the project page for "Paula Scher : Designer as Educator", a documentary about Paula Scher, narrated by Debbie Millman, commissioned by The School of Visual Arts BFA Design Department and overseen by executive producer Richard Wilde.
+This is the project page for "Paula Scher : Designer as Educator", a documentary about Paula Scher, narrated by Debbie Millman, commissioned by The School of Visual Arts BFA Design Department and overseen by executive producer Richard Wilde.

-Until then; take a look behind the scenes and meet Paula, her co-teacher, her students and the filmmakers below.
+The documentary will be available to view online shortly.
+Take a look behind the scenes and meet Paula, her co-teacher, her students and the filmmakers below.

 Paula Scher is one of the most acclaimed graphic designers in the world.
 She has been a principal in the New York office of the distinguished international design consultancy Pentagram since 1991, where she has designed identity and branding systems, environmental graphics, packaging and publications for a wide range of clients that includes, among others, Citibank, Microsoft, Bloomberg, the Museum of Modern Art, Tiffany & Co, the High Line, the Public Theater, the Metropolitan Opera, the Sundance Institute and the Philadelphia Museum of Art.